benhowell/benhowell.github.com/_posts/2014-12-27-nobody-cares-about-you-or-your-company.md

  * How much your company has grown in the last 5 years or by how much you project it to grow in the next 5.

  * Your previous companies or partnerships.
-Double yawn!
+Yawn!

  * Your hobbies.
 Seriously, who TF cares?